Techniques, model systems and current research topics in molecular biology

 The mandatory activity must be approved, and the assignment must be completed to obtain a grade in the teaching semester.

-The mandatory activity is valid for two semesters (the current and the following semester).
+The mandatory activity is valid only for one semester (only the current semester).